The spectra of finite 3-transposition groups: Rank and strongly regular graphs

 Of course, the more parameters that can be calculated directly, the easier the remaining calculations will be.

 It is also of note that all parameters can be derived from the spectrum

-We have already seen that the values $\mu=0$ and $\mu=k$ are special.
-In these cases the strongly regular graphs $\diag{X}$ and $\codiag{X}$ are called \announce{imprimitive}.
-Indeed these parameters make the complementary statements that one of $\diag{X}$ or $\codiag{X}$ is a nontrivial equivalence relation---a disjoint union of complete subgraphs (of fixed size $m$)---while the other is a complete multipartite graph with all parts of size $m$.
+We have already seen that the values $\mu=0$ and $\mu=k$ are special---these are the imprimitive graphs.
+Indeed these parameters make the complementary statements that one of $\diag{X}$ or $\codiag{X}$ is a nontrivial equivalence relation---a disjoint union of complete subgraphs (of fixed size $m>1$)---while the other is a complete multipartite graph with all parts of size $m$.
 As an important special case, when $G$ acts imprimitively with rank $3$ on $\diag{X}$ and $\codiag{X}$, these form a complementary pair of imprimitive strongly regular graphs.